n-rosati/CIS4820/readme.txt

 If the following were used:
 	world[25][25][25] = 1
-then position 25,25,25 would contain a green cube.
+then position 25,25,25 would contain x green cube.

 Cubes can be drawn in different colours depending on that value stored in the world array.
 The current colours which can be drawn are: